 Known as Kallpa, which means strength in the native language Quechua, an innovative art therapy program aims to provide exactly that: newfound strength to the victims of physical, sexual, and emotional abuse.

 The NGO Pintar en Bolivia (“Paint in Bolivia”) runs an art initiative in a women’s refuge center to help victims of domestic violence and is one of many similar programs the organization operates throughout the city.
 Here, vulnerable women from all walks of life seek empowerment through artistic expression to overcome trauma experienced at the hands of their abusive partners.
 Above all else, the therapy is designed to increase self-esteem, teach human rights, and grow women’s hopes for the future.

 Program administrator, a Dutch art therapist by the name of Lisan van der Wal, isn’t at all concerned about the quality of the artwork produced.
 Rather, the focus is on the symbolism of each individual piece and how it represents the evolution of the healing process.
 “Drawings are full of symbols,” she told Bolivian Express, “that have their own separate language.”
 In this way, the women can nonverbally express themselves without any pressure to create perfection.

-“I have noticed that in [other places], art is only for people who are really good at it.
+“I have noticed that in Europe, art is only for people who are really good at it.
 In Bolivia, however, there is a lot of handicraft, everyone can do it,” she says.

 The program is divided into three fundamental levels in which the women are welcome to participate as they please.